tuckered/Portfoili-Site/README.md

 ## Projects

- In the site I included links to my other GA projects, which are all available to view on GtiHub.
+ In the site I included links to my other GA projects, which are all available to view on GitHub.
 Where things got really fun though was when I started making things specifically in React.
 I made a number of apps:

 1. **Todo List:** A bright and simple todo list.
 Add items or cross them off.
 2. **Sketch:** Using [P5.js](https://p5js.org/) to continuously create a random sketch with a random colour.
 P5 doesn't play nicely with React because of how it manipulates the DOM so I had to use a P5wrapper to make it work.